Dark-eyed Junco

 Creating a welcoming habitat for Dark-eyed Juncos in Colorado is straightforward once you understand what they need.
 Here are the most effective steps our experts recommend:

 • Provide a clean water source year-round.
-A heated bird bath is one of the best investments you can make for winter birding along the Front Range — fresh water is often scarcer than food on cold days.
+A bird bath (heated in cold climates) is one of the best investments you can make — fresh water is often scarcer than food.

 • Plant native shrubs and trees that produce berries or shelter nesting birds.
-Serviceberry, chokecherry, and native viburnums are excellent choices for Colorado front-range gardens.
+Native plants adapted to Colorado's climate are the best choices for your garden.

 • Keep feeders within 3 feet or beyond 30 feet of windows to minimize window strike risk — the most common cause of feeder-bird fatalities.